Xetibo/ReSet-Doc/sections/literature.typ

   There is a long-standing debate over menu layers like in @kde-hamburger, the KDE side justifies these menus with increased functionality, while the Gnome side explicitly discourages these menus citing reduced accessibility.
-In this case the question becomes, where can I see my bookmarks?
-Well, it's in more->go->bookmarks, this is on layer4 of a menu without search functionality and with very ambiguous navigation.
+In this case the question is about where the bookmarks are stored.
+The default location is in more->go->bookmarks, this is on layer 4 of a menu without search functionality and with very ambiguous navigation.

   In other words, it is clear that shorter navigation is usually the best way to